xdk2mam/xdk2mam/README.md

 # How do you want to connect?

-This repository has packages allowing the XDK 110 to stream its sensors data through
+This repository has packages allowing the XDK110 to stream its sensors data through

 - **[HTTP](https://github.com/xdk2mam/xdk2mam/tree/master/http)** (WiFi on XDK will just post a request with the data to a given server)
 - **[HTTP-SD Card](https://github.com/xdk2mam/xdk2mam/tree/master/http-sdcard)** (Same as HTTP but with a config file placed on the microSD card that allow portability)